-An opportunity to experience the thrill of West African Drumming with the potential to be part of a performing group.
-Perform traditional music and rhythms from Ghana, Guinea, Mali and other countries in West Africa taught by Maganui Stewart under the guidance of master drummer and dancer, Robert Fugah.
+An opportunity to experience the thrill of West African Drumming, history and song.
+Perform traditional music and rhythms from Ghana, Guinea, Mali and other countries in West Africa.

 The first class can be attended as a one off 'taster' and introduction to West African Drumming.

 11th August to September 22nd - 7 weeks

 Room 6, Phillipstown Hub, 39 Nursery Road, Phillipstown (map)

 Cost: Adults $65 (or $60 for Friends of The Muse); Children: $40; First night only: $15

 Join Maganui Stewart to experience the exhilaration of playing West African hand drums with others.
 Improve your coordination, and enjoy the buzz, shared joy and connection that only drumming with others can create.
 In this class series, participants will learn traditional West African rhythms and songs.
 Maganui will help students learn the rhythms and develop their skill.